gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 **Status:** Beta

 The following parameters define the configuration for the [instance executor](../executors/instance.md).
-The instance executor is a [Beta](https://docs.gitlab.com/ee/policy/experiment-beta-support.html#beta)
+The instance executor is in [Beta](https://docs.gitlab.com/ee/policy/experiment-beta-support.html#beta)

 | Parameter        | Type         | Description |
 |------------------|--------------|-------------|